zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 HPU variables could also be created from `high-level-api` object, with the help of the `hw-xfer` feature.
 This implements a trait that enables `clone_on`, `mv_on` `FheUint` object on the HPU accelerator, and cast back `from` them.

-These objects implement `std::ops` trait and could be used to dispatch operation on HPU hardware.
+These objects implement `std::ops` trait and could be used to dispatch operations on HPU hardware.

 ### Backend structure
 `tfhe-hpu-backend` is split in various modules:
 - `entities`: Define structure handled by HPU accelerator.
 Conversion trait from/into those objects are implemented in `tfhe-rs`.
 - `asm`: Describe assembly-like language for the HPU.
 It enables to abstract HPU behavior and easily update it through micro-code.
 - `fw`: Abstraction to help the micro-code designer.
-Use simple rust program for describing new HPU operation.
+Use simple rust program for describing new HPU operations.
 Help with register/heap management.
 - `interface`:
   + `device`: High-level structure that exposes the User API.
   + `backend`: Inner private structure that contains HPU modules